Mormon sex therapist faces discipline and possible expulsion from the LDS Church

 The LDS Church, especially in an age of podcasts, blogs and social media where members sometimes openly contradict leaders, has struggled to maintain control over its theological and cultural boundaries.
 Sexuality, marriage and family play a prominent role within the church’s doctrine.
 In one of his letters to Helfer, Daley said he was concerned that it was confusing to members and nonmembers when her views come from professional organizations that identify and advertise as “Mormon.”

 In 2019, the LDS Church decided it would stop using the word “Mormon,” but Helfer still uses the term.
-Members are allowed to hold personal views that differ from church teaching, but those who do so publicly sometimes face scrutiny.
+Members are allowed to hold personal views on policy that differ from church teaching, but those who do so publicly sometimes face scrutiny.

 Laura M. Brotherson, a licensed marriage and sex therapist who has clashed with Helfer in the past, said there are maybe 10 to 20 licensed sex therapists in the state of Utah, and even though she has a waiting list of up to a year, she would not refer clients to therapists such as Helfer.
 She feels like Helfer focuses on a few negative aspects of the LDS Church and threatens to undermine the faith by teaching things contrary to doctrine.